How to Install Carpet

 You are now going to take the transition strip and place it over the seam where the carpet and material meet.
 If for some reason one side is higher than the other, be sure that the transition strip is over the matching floor material.

 To keep the transition strip in place, you will use nails or screws that were made available with the strip that you purchased.
-As you are putting in your nails, make sure to use caution so you do not dent the strip with your hammer.
+As you are putting in your nails, use caution so you don't dent the strip with your hammer.

 Step 5 - Set the Seams